 Another problem with scaling is that the Kubernetes infrastructure may not work well with the other tools.
 With errors in the integration, expansion is a difficult undertaking.

 There are a few ways to solve the scaling problem in Kubernetes.
-You can use the autoscaling or v2beta2 API version, which allows specifying multiple metrics to scale the horizontal pod autoscaler.
+You can use the autoscaling or v2beta2 API version or tools to specify multiple metrics to scale the horizontal pod autoscaler.

 If that doesn’t solve your problem, you can choose an open-source container manager to run Kubernetes in production.
 It helps manage and scale applications hosted on the cloud or on-premises.
 Some of the functions of these container managers include: